sweeden-ttu/legal-luminary/_pages/defense.md

 ### What a Defense Attorney Does

-**Investigate Your Case** — Review evidence, interview witnesses, identify weaknesses in the prosecution's case.
+**Investigate Cases** — Review evidence, interview witnesses, identify weaknesses in the prosecution's case.

-**Protect Your Rights** — Ensure proper procedures were followed, challenge improper evidence or searches.
+**Protect Rights** — Ensure proper procedures were followed, challenge improper evidence or searches.

-**Negotiate on Your Behalf** — Work with prosecutors for reduced charges or alternative sentencing where appropriate.
+**Negotiate on Behalf of Clients** — Work with prosecutors for reduced charges or alternative sentencing where appropriate.

 **Prepare for Trial** — If necessary, build the strongest possible defense for presentation to a jury.